UC-ITSC/OCAT-QA-Template/README.md

    - Delete the created through the API afterward

 2. Create a test for deleting an assessment
-   - Create a use case report
+   - Create a use case report using the following template [link a template .md file here]
    - Add data-testids to the assessment list page
    - Organize the test
    - Create tests for flows and postconditions